IngerMathilde/legalPsych/README.md

 #>  EMS Eyewitness Ability        High       .078 [ .026, .131]  .247 [ .149, .345] .328 [ .040, .615]
 ```

-Create a 95% CI plot for the calibration statistics to make it easier to inspect overlapping CI
+Create a 95% CI plot for the calibration statistics to make it easier to inspect overlapping CI:

 ``` r
 CA.plotCI(ch.raters)